Available 24h

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon's reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+It originated during Napoleon’s reign, characterized by significant influence from Roman and Greek decorative motifs.

 Today, we can observe how much the Baroque style has influenced today's classic furniture, which is designed with a strong resemblance to the former era.
 An equally significant style is Renaissance.
 Which flourished in the 15th and 16th centuries and also left a substantial mark on the art of furniture making.
 The Renaissance style was quite heavy and bulky.
 Brown stains were used, along with cornices, sturdy plinths, and bas-reliefs.
-It can certainly be said that these were quite distinctive products, but they offered many new possibilities, such as the construction of buffets or broadly speaking, chest furniture.
+It can certainly be said that these were quite distinctive products, but they offered many new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
 Here, too, there was an interest in mythology and ancient times, so supports or legs took on animal forms.

 Attributes / Details